LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: NA_FEEDBACK_TARGET

 ``NA_FEEDBACK_TARGET``    type: ``Real*8 array of size (0:NSPECIES-1)``    default: ``0.0``
-    Sets the target density of species (ISPECIES) for the feedback scheme.
+    Sets the target value of the quantity associated with species (ISPECIES) for the feedback scheme defined by NA\_FEEDBACK\_CHOICE(ISPECIES).

 .. index:: NA_FEEDBACK_TIME